 The linear regression as described in Eq.
 (3) (for brevity Y=XC) can be further transformed into a Bayesian regression Y=NXC, σ where N and σ are normal distribution and standard deviation respectively.

+Since gLV models the absolute abundance of bacterial taxa, we multiplied the bacterial load by their relative abundance to calculate absolute abundance.
+The time-series data from all mice were simultaneously fed into the gLV model based on the premise that ecological forces driving microbiome dynamics are largely host-independent and universal [34].
 We used uninformative priors N0,1 for all gLV parameters and Stan program [94] to produce posterior distributions for each parameter after “no U-turn” sampling of 10,000 samples from at least 3 independent Markov chain Monte Carlo traces.
 Since Stan is computationally expensive, we limited the inferences of dietary fiber responders to the top 20 bacterial species with the highest absolute abundances.

 Significance test of baseline-dependent responses.
 Sequential non-negative matrix factorization [95] was applied to transform all high-dimensional time series data from both intervention (inulin and resistant starch) and control group into two-dimensional space.
-We chose two factors because (1) reconstructed time series from the two latent factors preserve the quantitative trends of the untransformed time series sufficiently well (Fig. S17) and (2) two-dimensional data can be easily visualized.
+We chose two factors because (1) reconstructed time series from the two latent factors preserve the quantitative trends of the untransformed time series sufficiently well and (2) two-dimensional data can be easily visualized.
 Suppose the reduced representation for the intervention group and control group are vectors xv,i,yv,i and pv,j,qv,j respectively, where v (v=1,2,…,V) refers to the index of vendor and i,j (i=1,2,…,M and j=1,2,…,N) refers to the index of mouse.
 For each vendor v, both vectors were then standardized by subtracting the mean vector of the vendor in the control group, i.e., xv,i,yv,i→xv,i'=xv,i-k=1Npv,kN, yv,i'=yv,i-k=1Nqv,kN and (pv,j,qv,j)→(pv,j'=pv,j-k=1Npv,kN,qv,j'=qv,j-k=1Nqv,kN).
 The significance test of the responsiveness (i.e., whether time series in the intervention group (xv,i',yv,i') differs from that in the control group (pv,j',qv,j') regardless of vendor) and baseline dependence (i.e., whether time series in the intervention group (xv,i',yv,i') varies among vendors v) were performed separately using Permutational Multivariate Analaysis of Variance (PERMANOVA) with Minkowski distance as the distance metric.
-The Benjamini-Hochberg procedure [96] was used for controlling the false discovery rate in multiple test correction.
-The same PERMANOVA and muitiple test correction methods were used to test the baseline dependence based on pre-to-post changes (different of absolute abundance between day 0 and day 31).
+For all significance tests that require multiple test correction, the Benjamini-Hochberg procedure [96] was used for controlling the false discovery rate in multiple test correction.